BrutalTeam/go-netbox/docs/WritableIKEProposalRequest.md

 ### NewWritableIKEProposalRequest

-`func NewWritableIKEProposalRequest(name string, authenticationMethod IKEProposalAuthenticationMethodValue, encryptionAlgorithm IKEProposalEncryptionAlgorithmValue, group PatchedWritableIKEProposalRequestGroup, ) *WritableIKEProposalRequest`
+`func NewWritableIKEProposalRequest(authenticationMethod IKEProposalAuthenticationMethodValue, encryptionAlgorithm IKEProposalEncryptionAlgorithmValue, group PatchedWritableIKEProposalRequestGroup, ) *WritableIKEProposalRequest`

 NewWritableIKEProposalRequest instantiates a new WritableIKEProposalRequest object This constructor will assign default values to properties that have it defined,